The Girl on the Train (2016 film): Plot

-Rachel Watson is a recovering alcoholic who aimlessly rides a train into New York City every day after losing her job and her marriage.
-From the train, she fixates on the lives of her ex-husband Tom, his new wife Anna, and their neighbors, Scott and Megan Hipwell; Megan worked for Tom and Anna as a nanny for their baby, Evie, but had recently quit.
+After losing her job and her marriage, recovering alcoholic Rachel Watson spends every day aimlessly riding a train into New York City.
+She fixates on the lives of her ex-husband Tom, his new wife Anna, and their neighbors, Scott and Megan Hipwell.
+Megan worked for Tom and Anna as a nanny for their baby Evie, but had recently quit.

 During her marriage to Tom, Rachel became depressed about her infertility and developed a drinking problem which led to continual blackouts and destructive behavior.
-At a barbecue held by Tom's boss, she drunkenly made a scene and Tom was later fired because of it.
-Now, while intoxicated, Rachel often harasses Tom and Anna, calling them repeatedly throughout the day, though she has little memory of this once she sobers up.
+At a barbecue held by Tom's boss, she drunkenly made a scene, causing Tom to get fired.
+Now, while intoxicated, Rachel often harasses Tom and Anna, calling them repeatedly, though she has little memory of this once she sobers up.

-On the way home one afternoon, Rachel becomes infuriated when she spots Megan kissing a stranger.
-She goes to confront Megan but awakens in her own bed hours later, covered in blood.
-Megan is reported missing and Rachel is questioned by Detective Riley because she was seen in the vicinity that day.
+One afternoon, Rachel spots Megan kissing a stranger.
+Infuriated, she goes to confront Megan but awakens in her own bed hours later, covered in blood.
+Megan is reported missing and Detective Riley questions Rachel who was seen in the vicinity that day.
 Rachel contacts Scott, posing as Megan's friend, to tell him about the affair.
-He shows her a picture of Dr. Kamal Abdic, Megan's psychiatrist, whom Rachel identifies as the man she saw kissing Megan.
-As a result, Abdic is questioned as a suspect but tells the police that Scott was emotionally abusive toward Megan, and suspicion shifts to him.
+He shows her a picture of Megan's psychiatrist, Dr. Kamal Abdic, whom Rachel identifies as the man kissing her.
+Consequently, Abdic is questioned as a suspect but reveals that Scott was emotionally abusive, and suspicion shifts to him.

-Believing Abdic is involved in Megan's disappearance, Rachel schedules an appointment with him, but she winds up discussing her own emotional issues.
+Believing Abdic is involved in Megan's disappearance, Rachel books an appointment with him, but winds up discussing her own issues.
 Abdic recalls a session with Megan in which she revealed she had a baby when she was very young.
 The baby accidentally drowned in the bathtub and Megan never forgave herself for it.
-Megan is found dead and tests reveal she was pregnant, but neither Scott nor Abdic was the father.
-Scott enters Rachel's house and aggressively confronts her for lying to him about knowing Megan, directing the police toward Abdic, and leaving him as the new prime suspect.
-Rachel tries to report the assault to the police, believing Scott's violence suggests he may have murdered Megan, but Riley says that he has been ruled out as a suspect as there is CCTV footage of him at a bar at the time.
+Megan is found dead and tests reveal she was pregnant, but the father was neither Scott nor Abdic.
+Scott enters Rachel's house and confronts her for lying about knowing Megan, directing the police toward Abdic, and leaving him as the new prime suspect.
+Rachel tries to report the assault to the police, believing Scott's violence suggests he may have murdered Megan.
+However, she learns Scott has been ruled out as a suspect as there is surveillance footage of him at a bar at the time.